yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 DETAILS ON HOW CALCULATIONS OF BALANCES OCCURS:

->> CALCULATION ORDER: The calculations are performed is this sequence:
+>> CALCULATION ORDER: The calculations are performed is this sequence (for all rows, or just the simulation row):
+    - Derive all rows required, and/or required within other rows (irrespective of always hide / GroupID filter)
-    - Skip any 'always hide' rows - these are never calculated / used anywhere
+    - (unless used within other rows) skip any 'always hide' rows
-    - Skip any rows filtered out by GroupID
+    - (unless used within other rows) skip any rows filtered out by GroupID
-    - Calculate raw balances for selected rows/accounts, including recursive sub accounts for autosum rows
+    - Calculate raw balances for derived rows/accounts, including recursive sub accounts for autosum rows
     - Convert calculated balances to target currency
     - Iterate over each row/calculation, apply any average/by calculations
     - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations..
 Iterate the whole UOR chain
     - Lastly, iterate over each row/calculation, apply any final calculation adjustment amounts specified

+    WARNING: Rows that are used within other rows are ALWAYS calculated, irrespective of hide/GroupID filter
+             >> be mindful of the CPU / speed impact of non-displayed rows especially when using parallel calculations!

 >> PARALLEL BALANCES:
     - Selecting any of the following options will trigger parallel balance operations for that row, for all accounts